popcron/referencer/README.md

 - ScriptableObject
 - Sprite

 To create a custom loader, you can inherit from the `AssetLoader` type.
-The required `Type` property is the type of the asset.
-For an example, see the provided loader classes in the `unity` branch.
+For an example, see the loaders provided for the listed types in the Loaders folder.

 **ScriptableObject IDs**

-If a scriptable object type has an ID property or field, the loader will recognize it and register it the ID given, as well as the name and path.
-This allows you to retrieve the asset using its ID.
+Included is the ScriptableObject loader, which will load all found types into the references.
+It will also check if the type has an ID property or id field.
+This gives the references an extra piece of information for the loaded object, which will also allow you to load an object using its ID.
 ```cs
 //get a gun scriptable object asset that has an ID of 12
 int id = 12;